 The Institutional Review Board (IRB) Administration is committed to following the federal regulations to protect the rights and welfare of human subjects involved in research conducted under the auspices of the University of California, Davis.
 For more information, access the IRB Administration website here: http://research.ucdavis.edu/policiescompliance/irb-admin/.

 Mission Statement.
 The Institutional Review Board (IRB) Administration is committed to following the federal regulations to protect the rights and welfare of human subjects involved in research conducted under the auspices of the University of California, Davis.

 Responsibility.
 There are four campus wide committees (IRBs) that safeguard the rights and welfare of all human research subjects and have the authority to approve, require modifications in, or disapprove all research activities that fall within their jurisdiction.
-These Committees fall under our Federalwide Assurance (FWA) with the Department of Health and Human Services/Office of Human Research Protections (DHHS/OHRP).
+These Committees fall under our Federal wide Assurance (FWA) with the Department of Health and Human Services/Office of Human Research Protections (DHHS/OHRP).
 UC Davis assures the government and the public that it will comply with federal regulations for the protection of human research subjects.
 The function of the IRBs is to ensure adherence to all federal, state, local, and institutional regulations concerning the protection of human subjects in research.
-The UC Davis IRB review is required for both funded and non-funded human subjects research.